We independently select and share the products we love—and may receive a commission if you choose to buy. You’ve got this.

 Go shopping with a veteran parent

-As first-time parents, my husband and I barely knew the difference between a bouncer and a swing, let alone what specific features we would want.
-So when a mom friend recommended we head to Target to build my registry together—because she found them to carry the trendy brands she loved AND make registering a breeze during her pregnancy—I leapt at the chance.
+My husband and I barely knew the difference between a bouncer and a swing as first-time parents, let alone what specific features we would want.
+So when a mom friend recommended we head to Target to build my registry together—because she found them to carry the trendy brands she loved AND make registering a breeze during her pregnancy—I leaped at the chance.

 By walking through the aisles together and actually getting to see the products, I was much more confident in my registry selections.
 Thanks to that quick, in-store tutorial from my friend, I understood exactly how to match a perfect infant car seat with a base and stroller—which is something I would have been clueless about on my own.
 (Another great option is signing up with a service like Babylist, so you can add products from any store—even Etsy!)